ixTAX/Robotic-environment-/README.md

   - Rotate and extend the SCARA arm toward the item.
   - Close the gripper to pick the item.

-### 4- Item Placment
+### 4- Item Placement
-  - The shelfs will be slightly tilted towards the arm so the items will slide close to the arm
+  - The shelves will be slightly tilted towards the arm so the items will slide close to the arm
   - The arm will take the item and will put it in the slider that will be to the right side of the arm

 ### 5- Item Delivery